Liberian GOP candidate in Minnesota troubled by 'anti-American rhetoric'

 "I always wondered why people wanted to come to America and what makes America different from other places, because growing up in Africa, people would talk about America with joy and a glow," Deputie told Fox News.

-But once he begn living here, he saw "all the anti-American rhetoric in the media and in the culture. ...
-I thought, 'Something's up.'"
+But once he began living here, he saw "all the anti-American rhetoric in the media and in the culture" and thought, "'Something's up.'"

 The Liberian government was corrupt, "not properly representing everyone," Deputie recalled.
 "They were representing themselves or a few people."